openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-Gets the vertex at the index.
+Returns the vertex at the index.